Abstract photography revolves around topics that aren’t always easy to understand.

 You can create triangular shapes by clipping the paper at the bottom.
 You can also use a metal clip to hold the top of the sheets to prevent them from spreading.

-For an even more colourful effect, hold two sheets together (as pictured above).
+For an even more colorful effect, hold two sheets together (as pictured above).

 To achieve this effect, roll up a few sheets of colored paper.
 Place them in different parts of your frame.